The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Get Hungarian Embroidery items online here

-Traditional Hungarian embroidery is well known in Hungary and is a great souvenir or gift to take home.
+Traditional Hungarian embroidery is well known in Hungary and it is a great souvenir or gift to take home.
+Hungarian embroidery uses patterns of flowers, like tulip, rose, daisy or even the famous paprika.

 13. TÚRÓ RUDI